bradbotcode/React-Memory-Game/README.md

 This app is a simple memory game built using React.

 Want to play?
-View this live demo:
+View this live demo: [Click me!](https://reactmemory.herokuapp.com/)

 ### Instructions